ubern-mia/bme-labs/README.md

    - As already prepared in the Python notebook, plot the volumes of the different brain regions across the age.
    - Now stratify the data for men and women to see differences
    - Check the age distribution for males and females (for example with a boxplot)
 6. In the end, we would like to identify neurodegenerative diseases from normal aging.
-Do a brief literature search, what regions might be affected for Alzheimer's disease and epilepsy.
+Do a brief literature search, what regions might be affected for Autism Spectrum Disorder (ASD) and epilepsy.

 # Second session